-- a. is installed below ground; - b. passes through or under any wall, footing or foundation; - c. is enclosed in any chase or duct; or - is in any other position which is inaccessible or renders access difficult.
+- a) is installed below ground; - passes through or under any wall, footing or foundation: - c) is enclosed in any chase or duct; or - d) is in any other position which is inaccessible or renders access difficult.

-Consent - the Water undertaker's statutory approval for the proposed installation of water fittings, in accordance with regulation 5 of the Water Supply (Water Fittings) Regulations/Byelaws.
+Consent - the water undertaker's statutory approval for the proposed installation of water fittings, in accordance with regulation 5 of the Water Supply (Water Fittings) Regulations/Byelaws.
+Consent is deemed to have been granted unconditionally where no notice is given by the water undertaker under Regulation 5(5).

-Fluid category 4 - as defined in Schedule 1 of the Water Supply (Water Fittings) Regulations a fluid which represents a significant health hazard because of the concentration of toxic substances, including any fluid which contains:
+Fluid category 4 - as defined in Schedule 1 of the Water Supply (Water Fittings) Regulations/Byelaws, a fluid which represents a significant health hazard because of the concentration of toxic substances, including any fluid which contains:

-- a) Chemical, carcinogenic substances or pesticides(including insecticides and herbicides) - b) Environmental organisms of potential health significance
+- a) Chemical, carcinogenic substances or pesticides(including insecticides and herbicides) - Environmental organisms of potential health significance